Most creators and small businesses can’t afford to hire specialists for every marketing channel they use.

 The one awkward part is the templates.
-There’s a small selection of newsletter-style templates to pick from, and you can create your own as well.
+There’s a small selection of newsletter-style templates to pick from, and you can create your own from scratch as well.

 The awkward part is that you need to edit templates outside of the email editor.
 Then you have to come back to the email editor and select the template.
 It’s not a big deal, but it just might take some getting used to if you have previously used another popular email marketing tool.

 If you’re used to traditional email editors, then Hubspot’s will be intuitive to use.

 HubSpot’s email editor is a standard drag-and-drop interface, which isn’t a bad thing.
 It’s been refined over the years and is one of the smoothest that we’ve used.

 You can choose from either content blocks (e.g. images, buttons, social sharing icons), or layout blocks (e.g. 2 or 3 columns) to quickly edit your emails.